id3as/purescript-backend-erl/README.md

 _PureScript to Erlang optimizing compiler, based on [`backend-optimizer`](https://github.com/aristanetworks/purescript-backend-optimizer)._

-`purescript-backend-erl` aims to be compatible with [`purerl`](https://github.com/purerl/purerl) code.
+`purescript-backend-erl` aims to be source-compatible with [`purerl`](https://github.com/purerl/purerl) code.
 In particular, the representation of datatypes remains unchanged and existing FFI files should work as-is.
+(The generated Erlang files will not be compatible.)

-The main differences are uncurrying (which may affect the public API of generated modules) and what errors may be thrown.
+The main visible differences are uncurrying (which may affect the public API of generated modules) and the details of what errors may be thrown.

-Note: big integer literals are currently unsupported and you will get JSON decoding errors if you use them in your source code.
+Warning: bigint literals are currently unsupported and you will get JSON decoding errors if you use them in your source code.
+You can encode them with arithmetic as a workaround until things are patched.

 ## Usage